-This new integration means that many DroneBase Pilots will be able to secure waivers in a significantly shorter period of time.
-Previously, waiver approvals could take up to 3 months or more; the new instant approval integration reduces that window to a matter of seconds.
+This new integration means that many DroneBase Pilots will be able to secure authorizations in a significantly shorter period of time.
+Previously, authorizations could take up to 3 months or more; the new instant approval integration reduces that window to a matter of seconds.
 We’re excited about this newly-created efficiency, which ensures that DroneBase can consistently deliver on our promise of time-efficient aerial imagery services.

 That’s not the only value-add for our customers, either.
 Roughly 20% of the properties we are asked to fly fall into restricted airspace, due to their proximity to local airports.
 As DroneBase’s Head of Operations illustrates, “We could have been in ‘restricted airspace’ two miles away from an airport, but a Mission might only require we fly up to 25 feet – lower than the palm trees here in LA, let alone an airplane!
 Still, we were unable to accept those client requests,” he continued.

 With LAANC, DroneBase Customers now have access to new swaths of land that were previously inaccessible for drone flights.
 This means more accepted missions and more stellar aerial imagery to meet all of our customers’ needs!

 Looking for more information on LAANC?
 You can also review the complete list of LAANC active airspaces here.